OCR-D/spec/ocrd_eval.md

 \end{array}
 $$

-###### mAP (mean Average Precision)
+###### Mean Average Precision

 The mean Average Precision is a metric used to measure how accurate an object detector is.
 [As stated](#Thresholds), a threshold can be chosen freely, so there is some room for errors when picking one single threshold.
 To mitigate this effect, the mean Average Precision metric has been introduced which considers a set of IoU thresholds to determine the detector's performance.
 It is calculated by first computing the Average Precision for each IoU threshold and then finding the average:

 $mAP = \displaystyle\frac{1}{N}\sum_{i=1}^{N}AP_i$ with $N$ being the number of thresholds.

+Often, this mAP for a range of IoU thresholds gets complemented by additional mAP runs for a set of fixed values, or for various classes and object sizes only.
+The common understanding is that those different measures collectively allow drawing better conclusions and comparisons about the model's quality.
 ##### Scenario-Driven Performance Evaluation

 Scenario-driven, layout-dedicated, text-flow informed performance evaluation as described in [Clausner et al., 2011](https://primaresearch.org/publications/ICDAR2011_Clausner_PerformanceEvaluation) is currently the most comprehensive and sophisticated approach to evaluate the quality of layout analysis.

-The approach is based on the definition of so called evaluation scenarios, which allow the flexible combination of a selection of metrics together with their weights, targeted at a specific use case.
+It is not a single metric, but comprises a multitude of measures derived in a unified method, which considers the crucial effects that segmentation can have on text flow, i.e. which kinds of overlaps (merges and splits) amount to benign deviations (extra white-space) or pathological ones (breaking lines and words apart).
+In this approach, all the derived measures are aggregated under various sets of weights, called evaluation scenarios, which target specific use cases (like headline or keyword extraction, linear fulltext, newspaper or figure extraction).

 ## Evaluation JSON schema